jasonxris/Application-Monitoring-with-Prometheus-and-Grafana-Tutorial/MinecraftToPrometheus.md

 8. Add a new job name, and target for the Minecraft server
       + Since the exporter is exposing the data on port 9225, we need to tell Prometheus to look for data on localhost:9225
       + Copy and paste the scrape\_config text below over the old scrape config in your prometheus.yml
+      + The scrape\_configs section of your prometheus.yml file should look like the screenshot below the scrap config text. **Save and exit the file**.

 ```
 _scrape\_configs:_